Warning: May Contain Spoilers

 Paul Debevec, Graham Fyffe, Wan-Chun Ma from USC ICT plus Tim Hawkins of Lightstage LLC and Chris Watts, who was a VFX consultant at the time on Gravity.
 The actress seen here is Margarita Levieva.

-The light box solution that was used in London worked from less of a principle of re-lighting (as in the Eurographics 2011 approach) and more from the position of creating light environments that where solved from pre-production previs.
+The lightbox solution that was used in London worked from less of a principle of re-lighting (as in the Eurographics 2011 approach) and more from the position of creating light environments that were solved from pre-production previs.

 They even explored the LED wall/cube concept briefly in partnership with Digital Domain in 2004 using Barco panels, but the project did not move forward.